wbyates777/SSLDemo/README.md

 # SSLDemo
-A C++ program that demonstrates the use of the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols
+A C++ program that demonstrates the use of the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
+Use create_certs.sh to create the .pem and .crt files required to run the demonstration.

 By default (for safety) the code verifies certificates and will *REJECT* self signed certificates.
 If you are testing this code with the bundled self signed certificates you must uncomment the lines